CocoaPods/blog.cocoapods.org/_posts/2014-12-11-metrics-api.markdown

 <!-- more -->

-For the last nine months we've had a metrics API where we gather data for each pod, currently only from GitHub.
+For the past nine months, we've had a metrics API where we gather data for each pod, currently only from GitHub.

 ## API